Aspen Institute Reports

 The State of Play: Baltimore report offers an assessment of the current state of play for kids and sports in a two-square mile area of East Baltimore.
 The report features results from a survey of nearly 2,000 youth, 40 findings on strengths and gaps in providing access to sport, five major recommendations, one big "Game Changer" opportunity, and 24 sector-specific, crowd-sourced ideas that stakeholders can plug into.
 State of Play: Baltimore also includes unique maps of the East Baltimore study area and economic and health impact assessment if stakeholders can get youth physically active.
 For more info, visit here.

-Our annual report on how well stakeholders are serving children and communities through youth sports was first released in June 2016.
-The second edition came out in December 2017.
+This is our annual report on how well stakeholders are serving children and communities through youth sports.
+The latest report was released in September 2019.
 The report offers grades from thought leaders on the state of youth sports, the latest data on participation rates, exclusive insights, and 40+ key developments in the past year in each of the areas of opportunity identified in our seminal 2015 report Sport for All, Play for Life: A Playbook to Get Every Kid in the Game.
 The annual report also identifies next steps in building the movement to make sport accessible and affordable to all.

 sport for all, play for life